thrstnh/sda-dropwizard-commons/sda-commons-server-kafka/README.md

 b) the processing continues normally (handleError returns `true`) - e.g. the error could be fixed.
 c) message will go into the dead letter handling mechanism

+To use the strategy the 'DeadLetterNoSerializationErrorDeserializer' needs to be used as a wrapper for key and value deserializer.

 Additional information is being added to the header of the message
 a) the exception
 b) the number of retries